xaviermignot/xaviermignot.github.io/_posts/2023-11-27-github-runner-container-app-part1.md

 {: .prompt-info }

 ## Create a Dockerfile (or use another one as a base)
-The first thing that surprised me when I started working on this, is that there is no official Docker image provided by GitHub.
+A Dockerfile is required to build the image of the runners, there are several options for that:
+1. Use an [image provided by GitHub](https://github.com/actions/runner/pkgs/container/actions-runner) as a base.
+Unfortunately I have discovered this _after_ writing this post so I haven't tried it now 🫠
-You can either create you own Dockerfile from an OS base (as I first did [here](https://github.com/xmi-cs/aca-gh-actions-runner/blob/main/src/Dockerfile.from-ubuntu)), or use a third-party as a base like one from this excellent [repo](https://github.com/myoung34/docker-github-actions-runner).
-I choose the second option so my Dockerfile is very simple:
+2. Create you own Dockerfile from an OS base (as I first did [here](https://github.com/xmi-cs/aca-gh-actions-runner/blob/main/src/Dockerfile.from-ubuntu))
+3. Use a third-party as a base like one from this excellent [repo](https://github.com/myoung34/docker-github-actions-runner).

+I have chosen the third option so my Dockerfile is very simple:
 ```dockerfile
 FROM myoung34/github-runner:ubuntu-jammy